Wild Mood Swings: Background

 The album marked the first time the band did not work with David M. Allen as a producer since Japanese Whispers (1983).
 Robert Smith feared "that nothing new" would happen, had they worked with him again, saying "We've never really needed anyone to help on the creative or artistic side" and opted to get Steve Lyon, due to his younger age and his lack of "any preconceptions about the group."

 The track "Club America", is inspired by a summer trip in 1994 that Smith had to New York with Perry Bamonte to watch the Football World Cup.
 After playing football with electronic band Depeche Mode and Daryl Bamonte, brother of Perry who would go on to work with the Cure shortly after, they all went clubbing.
-Smith admitted to playing "up to it then and awful lot more than I should have, and on the plane home, I wrote the song, because I was trying to, like, explain it away to myself.
+Smith admitted to playing "up to it then an awful lot more than I should have, and on the plane home, I wrote the song, because I was trying to, like, explain it away to myself.
 It's ironic, you know.
 I've had this photo taken with these celebrities, and I was there, and I did that, and I was full of self loathing!
 And that song is not anti-the girl in the "canary feather dress," it's actually anti-me because I was part of it."
 Rolling Stone noted Smith's put-on deeper voice on the song, citing borrowed "vocal tricks" from David Bowie and Iggy Pop, while also describing the sound as "upbeat" and that its sound invoked the "jaded thrills of nightclubbing in the American fun house."
 Meanwhile, Spin felt the song resembled English rock band Happy Mondays, due to its psychedelic sound and NME compared it unfavourably to Tin Machine.

 The song "Treasure" is inspired by the Christina Rossetti poem "Remember".
 Smith felt that the most personal songs on the album were "Want" and "Bare".

 Porl Thomspon left the band in 1993 to look after his children and joined the English rock band Page and Plant.
-According to Robert Smith, his departure was not "acrimonious" He would rejoin the band in 2005.
+According to Robert Smith, his departure was not "acrimonious".
+He would rejoin the band in 2005.